gduarte/blog/posts/2014/2014-04-10-recursion.markdown

 clear.

-Once you see the call stack as a data structure, something else becomes clear: piling up all those integers to multiply them afterwards is one dumb-ass idea.
+Once you see the call stack as a data structure, something else becomes clear: piling up all those integers to multiply them afterwards is *one dumbass idea*.
 _That_ is the real lameness of this implementation: it's using a screwdriver to hammer a nail.
 It's far more sensible to use an iterative process to calculate factorials.